Information for Multiscale Microscopy Core users

 External users are required to submit a purchase order and MMC core services user agreement form before services can be scheduled.

-A faculty member must take responsibility for academic staff and students who use the facility and for any health and safety hazards associated with projects performed in the MMC.
+A faculty member must take responsibility for academic staff and students who use the facility and for any health and safety hazards associated with samples received and projects performed in the MMC.
 This includes fiscal responsibility for hourly charges and consumables.

 Scheduling will be arranged by MMC Lab staff; to inquire about availability, contact us at MMC@ohsu.edu.